cgjosephlee/PBJelly/trunk/docs/JellyReadme.txt

 == II.
 Requirements ==

  * Blasr (https://github.com/PacificBiosciences/blasr)
-    Version 1.3.1.127046 is fully vetted as compatible with Jelly.
+    Version 1.3.1 is fully vetted as compatible with Jelly.
     Other versions may run into problems.
 Use
     > blasr -version
     to figure out what you have.
 Blasr must be in your environment path.
+Also, you'll need sawriter (included with blasr) installed

  * Python 2.7
     Python must be in your environment path and executable with